National Football League: Teams

+The Dallas Cowboys, valued at $12.8 billion, are the most valuable sport franchise in the world as of 2025 according to Sportico.
+The average NFL team is worth $7.13 billion and collectively worth $228 billion.

-Corporate structure
+Organizational structure

-At the corporate level, the National Football League considers itself a trade association made up of and financed by its 32 member teams.
+At the corporate level, the NFL considers itself a trade association made up of and financed by its 32 member teams.
 Up until 2015, the league was an unincorporated nonprofit 501(c)(6) association.
 Section 501(c)(6) of the Internal Revenue Code provides an exemption from federal income taxation for "Business leagues, chambers of commerce, real-estate boards, boards of trade, or professional football leagues (whether or not administering a pension fund for football players), not organized for profit and no part of the net earnings of which inures to the benefit of any private shareholder or individual."
-In contrast, each individual team (except the non-profit Green Bay Packers) is subject to tax because they make a profit.
+In contrast, each individual team, with the exception of the non-profit Green Bay Packers, is subject to tax because they make a profit.

-The NFL gave up the tax-exempt status in 2015 following public criticism; in a letter to the club owners, Commissioner Roger Goodell labeled it a "distraction", saying "the effects of the tax-exempt status of the league office have been mischaracterized repeatedly in recent years… Every dollar of income generated through television rights fees, licensing agreements, sponsorships, ticket sales, and other means is earned by the 32 clubs and is taxable there.
+In 2015, the NFL gave up its tax-exempt status following public criticism; in a letter to the club owners, Commissioner Roger Goodell labeled it a "distraction", saying "the effects of the tax-exempt status of the league office have been mischaracterized repeatedly in recent years… Every dollar of income generated through television rights fees, licensing agreements, sponsorships, ticket sales, and other means is earned by the 32 clubs and is taxable there.
 This will remain the case even when the league office and Management Council file returns as taxable entities, and the change in filing status will make no material difference to our business."
 As a result, the league office might owe around US$10 million in income taxes, but it is no longer required to disclose the salaries of its executive officers.

 The league has three defined officers: the commissioner, secretary, and treasurer.
 Each conference has one defined officer, the president, which is essentially an honorary position with few powers and mostly ceremonial duties, including awarding the conference championship trophy.